Predicted CLV model

 String

-The unique identifier that is assigned to clusters of customer records that all represent the same individual.
-The Amperity ID does not replace primary and foreign keys, but exists alongside them within unified profiles.
+The unique identifier assigned to clusters of customer profiles that all represent the same individual.
+The Amperity ID does not replace primary, foreign, or other unique customer keys, but exists alongside them within unified profiles.

 Note

-The Amperity ID is a universally unique identifier (UUID) that is represented by 36 characters spread across five groups separated by hyphens: 8-4-4-4-12.
+The Amperity ID is a universally unique identifier (UUID) that is 36 characters spread across five groups separated by hyphens: 8-4-4-4-12.

 For example: